Remote Workplace Security for Your Hybrid Workforce

 4. Phishing simulation – Regular phishing campaigns to all employees at all levels within the organization are critical.
 Bad actors get more creative every day Their phishing attempts are craftier, more complex and more detailed.
 They can fool even the most veteran employee.
 Regular phishing campaigns allow employers to see firsthand what is happening with potential phishing emails.

 5. Rich, engaging content; relevant, real-life examples with opportunities for practice – People learn best when knowledge is tied to examples that resonate with the learner.
-This is one reason why gamification has risen in popularity in training over the last several years, along with practical exercises
+This is one reason why gamification has risen in popularity in training over the last several years, along with practical exercises.

 6. Ongoing cyber security hygiene reminders – Programs with a rich communications package that provides additional exposure to best practices are crucial for a continuous learning environment.
 Modules, videos, mini-games, posters and other communication materials help keep employees engaged well beyond the annual training.
 This increases remembrance of best practices when a phishing email lands in their inbox – no matter where they are working.